Insights and Advice for Enabling More Efficient and Sustainable Construction

 Linking ESG initiatives to business outcomes is a challenging task.
 As of today, sustainability analytics is valuable for three main reasons: the first one is to stay compliant with the law, the second one is to track the performance of ESG goals, and the third one is to uncover new opportunities to keep integrating sustainability into operations.
 Organizational leaders must take charge to ensure all these aspects are covered and supported with the best tools and technologies.

 It is no secret that sustainability has transitioned from a buzzword to a mandatory practice in the business world.
-This growing trend will be evident everywhere in 2025 and for many more years to come.
+This growing trend will be evident everywhere in 2026 and for many more years to come.

 6) Data Collaboration

-Data and analytics have become a business’s most valuable competitive asset.
+Data and analytics have become a business’s most valuable competitive assets.
 Making informed decisions based on accurate insights can skyrocket success to a whole new level.
 That being said, analyzing data and extracting insights is not enough.
 Especially considering how accessible it has become to extract and manage valuable business data.
 To extract the maximum potential from your analytical journey, it is necessary to ensure full organizational adoption through powerful data collaboration and sharing practices, leading us to our next trend.

 While the importance of data collaboration might seem obvious to some, it presents a challenge for most organizations as, for decades, it was the norm to say, “Don’t share data unless….”
 The issue is that in today’s context, where most businesses are undergoing digital transformations, not sharing data can be detrimental, as everyone across the company needs to be united to connect analytics to general business goals.
 In that sense, Gartner advises organizations to switch their mindset to “must share data unless..”.
 Doing so will enable more robust data and analytics strategies, empowering stakeholders to make agile and informed decisions.